TheCoderGuru/ping-coming-soon-page/README.md

 ### What I learned

-This is my first attempt of this challenge and this reiterated the following css properties
+This is my first attempt of this challenge and this reiterated the following css properties.

 - justify-content